 deficiencies.
 Amber tested positive for

-every virus in the New World panel, and
+every virus in the New World panel, yet

-for a very long time and for her, help
+suffering for a very long time and for her,

 To prevent further suffering Amber was

 providing routine medical testing and

 during quarantine for medical